dfaker/VR-reversal/README.md

 Alternatively rather than using the command line, windows users may choose to:

-- Place mpv.exe, vr-reversal.bat and 360plugin.lua in the same folder.
+- Place mpv.exe, plus vr-reversal.bat and 360plugin.lua from the most recent release https://github.com/dfaker/VR-reversal/releases in the same folder.
 - Run vr-reversal.bat
 - Drag and drop videos onto the mpv window that opens up.